-7. Cost estimate and sources of funding: Please indicate the contributions to be made by the entities making up the Partnership and the areas where funding support is required from the PPAP.
+9. Cost estimate and sources of funding: Please indicate the contributions to be made by the entities making up the Partnership and the areas where funding support is required from the PPAP.

-In-kind labour contributions could be considered as part of the contribution of the partnership to costsharing.
-8. Activities and Expected Outputs: Outputs refer to the specific results and tangible products (goods and services) produced by undertaking a series of tasks or activities (e.g. areas planted/developed, nursery established, etc).
+In-kind labour contributions could be considered as part of the contribution of the partnership to cost sharing.

+10. Activities and Expected Outputs: Outputs refer to the specific results and tangible products (goods and services) produced by undertaking a series of tasks or activities (e.g. areas planted/developed, nursery established, etc).
 An output should have: a time limit; have a result that can be measured; and have a performance standard.

 Output description Means of verification Activities

-Means of verification Activities (how to measure the output has been achieved and by whom) List the specific tasks to be undertaken to achieve the required outputs.
+(specific, measurable and outcome orientated) An output description generally will not include a verb. (how to measure the output has been achieved and by whom) List the specific tasks to be undertaken to achieve the required outputs.
 Normally a number of activities will be needed to achieve an output.
 An activity description must contain a verb.

+1

+2

+3

+4

+5

+Etc.